MeChamaDeCarinha/SyncWave/README.md

-# SyncWave
+# MusiSync

-Cross-plataform music player, downloader and synchronizer
+Cross-platform music player, downloader and synchronizer between devices based with Youtube as source